khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

 The level of visual weight from heavy to light is: **Icon + label > Icon > label.**

 Todo: Add live component block with code example

+### Referencing icons in code

+For more information on how icons are referenced in the product, go to [GitLab Docs - Icons and SVG Illustrations](https://docs.gitlab.com/ee/development/fe_guide/icons.html).